Allen3/NewbieLabNotes/WebdevNotes.md

 > **DOM** v.s. **TML Source**

 > The page source is exactly what is written in the HTML file.
 It is static and will not change, and will not be affected by JavaScript.
-The DOM is dynamic, and can change.The outermost layer of the DOM, the layer that wraps the entire <html> node, is the document object.
+The DOM is dynamic, and can change.
+The outermost layer of the DOM, the layer that wraps the entire `<html>` node, is the document object.

 ```javascript
 $(document).ready(function() {